DIY Card Table Playhouses: Cheap And Easy Ways To Create Homemade Tents

 Decorating a Folding Table Playhouse Tent

 Before embarking on the most fun part of making a card table playhouse tent, choose a theme for the project.
-A plethora of inspiration images and instructions for making the embellishments are readily available on social media and DIY websites such and social media platforms like Pinterest.
+A plethora of inspiration images and instructions for making the embellishments are readily available on social media and DIY websites such as social media platforms like Pinterest.

 Make sure to measure and cut in the windows and doors first when laying out the decorative scene design.
 Simple curtains for the windows can be made by sewing or gluing dish towels onto a piece of ribbon or elastic and then sewing or gluing them onto the interior top side of the window.
 Tulle is also an inexpensive and simple option for making playhouse tent curtains.
 A little piece of ribbon or string used as a tie back helps create a curtain shape and keeps the tulle firmly in place.
 To avoid frayed edges on the window frame, sew them like a hem, glue or sew on ribbon, or use duct tape to create a finished window frame.